-The Safe Homes Act is an Illinois law that allows victims of domestic or sexual violence to leave their rental housing early, prior to the end of their lease, in order to protect their physical safety and emotional well being.
+The Safe Homes Act is an Illinois law that allows victims of domestic or sexual violence to leave their rental housing early, before the end of their lease, to protect their physical safety and emotional well being.
 In certain circumstances, victims can also request an emergency lock change to keep the abuser out of the home.

-Prior to this law, a woman who was raped by an unknown assailant in her home could not end her lease early and a victim of domestic violence could not change her locks to prevent her abusive boyfriend from re-entering her apartment.
+Before this law, a woman who was raped by an unknown assailant in her home could not end her lease early, and a victim of domestic violence could not change her locks to prevent her abusive boyfriend from re-entering her apartment.